njayp/ophis/docs/schema.md

 - `int`, `uint` → `integer`
 - `float` → `number`
 - `string` → `string`
+- `string` → `<JSON schema>` if the flag has an annotation called `jsonschema` with a value that is the JSON string representation of the schema
 - `stringSlice`, `intSlice` → `array`
 - `duration`, `ip`, `ipNet` → `string` with pattern validation